anirudhch7/anirudhch7/README.md

 # 💫 About Me:
-🔭 I’m currently working in Zelis<br>🤝 Passionate about problem-solving and creating innovative solutions.
+🔭 I’m currently working as Data Engineer in Zelis<br>🤝 Passionate about problem-solving and creating innovative solutions.
 Dedicated to continuous learning and staying up-to-date with the latest technologies.
 Ready to make a positive impact in the tech industry!<br>🌱 Constantly seeking new ways to apply AI and machine learning to real-world scenarios. <br>

 ## 🌐 Socials: